January Term Abroad

 Airfare

-For all tuition-paying students, Linfield pays for the round trip airfare of a student's first experience abroad departing and returning to PDX.
+For all tuition-paying undergraduate students, Linfield pays for the round trip airfare of a student's first experience abroad departing and returning to PDX.
 Estimated airfares are listed for each course for students who do not qualify for the subsidy provided by the university.

 Contact Us